SeanCassiere/SeanCassiere/README.md

 - [linkedin.com/in/seancassiere/](https://www.linkedin.com/in/seancassiere/)

 ## Hii👋,
-I'm Sean Cassiere, Placement year undergraduate student.
+I'm Sean Cassiere, a Final Year undergraduate student.
 I am passionate about technologies and open source.
-I like front-end development, and slowly learning React and hopefully soon React Native.
+I have gotten into developing in TypeScript, and I simply cannot go back 😜.

-- 🔭 I’m currently working on React Web Application Development
+- 🔭 I’m currently working on my Final Year of the Degree Programme.
-- 🌱 I’m currently learning React Native Mobile Application Development
+- 🌱 I’m currently learning best practices for frontend and backend development with a sprinkling of TypeScript.
-- 💬 Hobbies : Rainbow Six Siege Gamer
+- 💬 Hobbies : Not long walks on the beach... actually no walking at all.
-- ⚡ Coding: CSS, PHP, JavaScript, React
+- ⚡ Coding: TypeScript, Node, React, React Native, Tailwind

 ---